< Back

 *Madonna and Four Saints (‘Madonna dello Spedalingo’).
 Wood, 172 x 141.

-On the left are John the Baptist and a grey-haired Anthony Abbot.
-On the right are St Stephen and an emaciated St Jerome.
+On the left are John the Baptist and a grey-bearded Anthony Abbot.
+On the right are St Stephen (with a stone embedded in his head) and an emaciated St Jerome.
 On the step in front of the Virgin’s throne are two putti reading.
 The picture is Rosso’s first surviving altarpiece.
 It was commissioned on 30 January 1518 by Leonardo di Giovanni Buonafé, the spedalingo (director) of the hospital of Santa Maria Nuova, in accordance with the will of Francesca Ripoi, a Catalan widow who lived in Florence.
 The altarpiece was to depict the Virgin and Child with SS.
 John the Baptist, Jerome, Leonard and Benedict.
 It was intended for Francesca’s burial chapel, dedicated to John the Baptist, in the left transept of the church of Ognissanti, but it was never installed there.
 According to Vasari, the picture filled Buonafé with horror when he saw it sketched-in, as he thought the saints looked like devils.
 He called in assessors, who cut the agreed fee (twenty-five large gold florins) by more than a third (to sixteen florins).
 After being adapted and partly repainted (the St Leonard, Buonafé’s name saint, was transformed into St Stephen, and St Benedict, the name saint of Francesca’s father, was turned into Anthony Abbot), the rejected picture was placed in an outlying church under Santa Maria Nuova’s patrimony (Santo Stefano in the village of Grezzano, near Borgo San Lorenzo).
 It was replaced by an altarpiece (now lost) by Ridolfo Ghirlandaio.
 By 1841 Rosso’s picture was in the gallery of paintings at Santa Maria Nuova.
 Transferred to the Uffizi in 1900.
 Unusually well preserved for a painting by Rosso (restored in 1995).

 *Moses defending the Daughters of Jethro.
 Canvas, 160 x 117.